 Announced in 2016 by then Vice President Joe Biden, the Beau Biden Cancer Moonshot℠ to accelerate cancer research aims to make more therapies available to more patients, while also improving the ability to prevent cancer and detect it at an early stage.

-- Precision medicine clinical trial: The lab is in key components of an ambitious nationwide precision medicine clinical trial (NCI-MATCH) that matches cancer patients to potential therapies based on the genetic makeup of their tumors, rather than tumor location in the body.
+- Precision medicine clinical trial: The laboratory is in key components of an ambitious nationwide precision medicine clinical trial (NCI-MATCH) that matches cancer patients to potential therapies based on the genetic makeup of their tumors, rather than tumor location in the body.

-- Making cancer research more accessible: The lab helps make it easier for patients and oncologists to access information from clinical research trials through a partnership between the National Cancer Institute and White House Presidential Innovation Fellows.
+- Making cancer research more accessible: The laboratory helps make it easier for patients and oncologists to access information from clinical research trials through a partnership between the National Cancer Institute and White House Presidential Innovation Fellows.

 Cryo-EM user facility

-The Frederick National Lab manages and operates the National Cryo-Electron Microscopy Facility.
+The Frederick National Laboratory manages and operates the National Cryo-Electron Microscopy Facility.
 The purpose is to collect high quality cryo-EM images with minimal delay between request for access and data collection.
 It addresses pressing national and regional needs for structural biologists to have access to advanced microscopes capable of supporting high-resolution cryo-EM studies.
 The facility went live May 15, 2017.
 Learn more about how to request access.

 HPV Serology Lab